theshafin/DataVisualizationPortfolio/1)TableauVisualizations/readme.md

-## Global Origins(Citizenships) of Study Permit Holders (2006–2025)
+## River Water Quality Measurements Across Saskatchewan River Sites (2014–2017)
 Dataset can be found under Images
 (Images/dataset.csv)

 ## Overview
-This dataset illustrates the citizenship distribution of international students studying in Canada based on their country’s income classification, geographic region, and yearly totals of study permit holders.
-It spans multiple years and highlights how international student representation has evolved over time across different world regions and economic backgrounds.
-The goal of these visualizations is to explore which countries and income groups contribute the most to Canada’s international student population, how this distribution changes over time, and whether students from low- and middle-income countries are gaining or losing representation compared to those from high-income countries.
+This dataset presents recorded measurements of key water quality indicators collected from multiple sampling sites along the Saskatchewan River system between 2014 and 2017.
+It includes chemical and physical parameters such as copper, nitrate, phosphorus, and other compounds that influence aquatic health and environmental quality.
+The goal of these visualizations is to analyze temporal and spatial variations in water quality across different sites, identify patterns of pollution or consistency in readings, and evaluate whether the levels fall within acceptable environmental guidelines over time.

 ## Tools
-- Datawrapper & Microsoft Excel
+- Tableau & Microsoft Excel
-- Built-in Datawrapper charting/visualization features
+- Built-in Tableau features for data cleaning, filtering, and aggregation
-- Microsoft Excel for Data Cleaning/Data Wrangling and making pviots tables.
+- Microsoft Excel for preliminary data preparation and normalization
-- Dataset provided by the Canadian Government
+- Dataset provided by the Government of Saskatchewan / Water Quality Monitoring Program

 ## Visualizations